lisaong/stackup-workshops/pi-dotnetcore/projects/monit-hackernews/README.md

  -out pi.pfx
 ```

+2. Update docker/.env to set SSL_PASS to the password you used for generating the cert.

-Run docker compose, which will run the server
+3. Run docker compose, which will launch the server with the SSL cert.
 ```
 docker compose up
 ```